 1. Find out if you have any missing money.

 I wrote a whole post on finding missing money from old accounts, policies and more.
-You can go to http://www.missingmoney.com/. or check out the article I wrote on finding unclaimed money.
-I found a little under $100 just by doing this!
+You can go to http://www.missingmoney.com/ right now or check out the article I wrote on finding unclaimed money.
+I found a little under $100 just by doing this step alone!

 2. Start a side hustle.

 You will be surprised what you can earn money doing so definitely check out ways to earn extra money and see what works for you.

 3. Create a budget if you don’t have one.

 Do you have a gym membership that you never use?
-Are you paying fee’s on a bank account that you can get waived or avoid if you set up direct deposit or use you debit card 5 times a month?
+Are you paying fee’s on a bank account that you can get waived or avoid if you set up direct deposit or use your debit card 5 times a month?
 Maybe you have been being charged for a service you no longer use or you are paying too much for cable.
 These are just a few examples.

 Check out my post, creating an effective budget to get help with creating your budget and get free budget printables.